Sajid Ampatuan

 Datu Sajid Islam Uy Ampatuan is a Filipino politician who served as governor of Maguindanao.

 Career

 Sajid Ampatuan was elected as vice governor of Maguindanao in the 2004 elections while his father Andal Ampatuan Sr. was elected as governor of the province.
 Ampatuan Sr. resigned in 2008 with Sajid succeeding him.
-Sajid Ampatuan himself vacated the office following the Maguindanao massacre on November 2009 in the municipality of Ampatuan.
+Sajid Ampatuan himself vacated the office following the Maguindanao massacre in November 2009 in the municipality of Ampatuan.
 He and his brothers Zaldy, Anwar and Andal Jr., and brother-in-law Akmad were implicated to the massacre and were detained.
 He was released on bail in March 2015 and acquitted in 2019.

 Tasked by his father to lead the "reunification" of the Ampatuan political clan, Sajid Ampatuan would run for the position of mayor of Shariff Aguak in the 2016 elections under the United Nationalist Alliance.
 He lost his mayoral bid.